Living in the Algarve has long been a popular choice with expats. They favour its warm climate, great beaches, and its buzzing expat community.

 What’s it like to live in the Algarve, Portugal?

 The Algarve is known for its sunny weather, long summers, great food, and popularity with tourists.
-However, like many European regions, it can be easy to get bogged down in bureaucracy when it comes to even the simplest requests.
+However, like in many European regions, it can be easy to get bogged down in bureaucracy when it comes to even the simplest requests.

 The Algarve is a region on the southern coast of Portugal.
 Its capital, Faro, is also the site of its international airports, which has good connections to the UK and elsewhere.